kvarak/dnd/docs/_Classes/fighter.md

     You can draw a weapon that has the thrown property as part of the attack you make with the weapon.
 In addition, when you hit with a ranged attack using a thrown weapon, you gain a +1 bonus to the damage roll.

 - #### Protection
-    When a creature you can see attacks a target other than you that is within 5 feet of you, you can use your ***reaction*** to impose disadvantage on the attack roll.
+    When a creature you can see attacks a target adjacent to you, you can use your ***reaction*** to impose disadvantage on the attack roll.
 You must be wielding a shield.

 - #### Sharp Eye
     Your skill at eliminating your foes from range is unmatched.
 When you roll a 1 or 2 on a damage die for an attack you make with a ranged weapon, you can reroll the die and must use the new roll.